cloudfoundry/sample-http-app/README.md

 ./sample-http-app
 ```

-To run the tests, first get the dependencies using `go get -t ./... && go get github.com/onsi/ginkgo/ginkgo` then run `ginkgo` in the app root directory:
+To run the tests, first get the dependencies using `go get -t ./... && go get github.com/onsi/ginkgo/ginkgo` then run `ginkgo` in the app root directory.